datapane/datapane/public-docs/docs/tutorials/styling/global-styling.md

 ### **Adding a custom header**

-Anything you add under the `<style>` block will be added to the top of your report as a default header.
+Anything you add under the `<style>` block will be added to the top of your app as a default header.
 You can use this to load in a custom image, text or analytics script as follows:

 ```html
 <style type="text/css">